rosedetivoli/rosedetivoli.github.io/sundaysinmajdanpek.md

 Steven Ball made an illuminating [interview](http://www.studycollection.co.uk/sundaysinmajdanpek/) with me in 2007.
+Below are the original programme notes from the premiere in Whitechapel Project Space.

-PART ONE: TRI U DVA NE IDE
+**PART ONE: TRI U DVA NE IDE**

 Five shots of the town’s disused cinema present a fleeting document of the social space and history of Majdanpek, a devastated mining town in Eastern Serbia, built up during a period of Yugoslav optimism in 1961 and obliterating the existing settlement almost in its entirety.
 The cyclical gesture of entering the cinema, the expectations in starting afresh, tracing the same route with different images and sounds, invite the audience to enter between the shots and the frames and to explore their relationship to the moving image and the spaces it inhabits.